Public procurement

 This two-day course explores the significant changes introduced by the recast of the EU Financial Regulation (FR), which entered into force on 29 September 2024.
 How does the FR shape the way public procurement is carried out across EU institutions and bodies – and how can professionals ensure compliance while avoiding common pitfalls?
 This course provides participants with a clear and structured understanding of the rules and procedures set by the FR, with a special focus on procurement.
 It will explore current challenges, helping participants navigate its practical implications.

 Through interactive casework and guided exercises, participants will strengthen their ability to apply the FR in daily practice – ensuring transparency, efficiency, and legal soundness in their procurement operations.
-It offers a unique opportunity to reflect on the first year of implementation, and anticipate upcoming developments across the EU institutional landscape.
+It offers a unique opportunity to reflect on the first year of implementation and anticipate upcoming developments across the EU institutional landscape.

 The FR is the cornerstone legal instrument governing the establishment, implementation, and control of the EU budget.
 The latest revision codifies multiple targeted amendments adopted since 2022 and reflects the need for a more transparent, agile, and crisis-responsive budgetary framework.
 Key innovations include the unified funding approach for borrowing, enhanced protection of EU financial interests, and clearer, simplified rules for beneficiaries.